Hubert Kostka

-Hubert Jerzy Kostka (born 27 May 1940 in Ratibor) is a retired Polish football goalkeeper.
+Hubert Jerzy Kostka (born 27 May 1940) is a Polish former footballer who played as a goalkeeper.
 Kostka participated in the 1972 Summer Olympics in Munich, where Poland won the men's football tournament.
-Kostka is not only a successful player, he also was a manager and graduated as a mining engineer from the Silesian Polytechnic in Gliwice.
+Kostka is not only a successful player, he also was a manager, and graduated as a mining engineer from the Silesian Polytechnic in Gliwice.

 Club career

 His career began at small club LZS Markowice, but soon he was purchased by Unia Racibórz, and in the fall of 1960 he moved to Górnik Zabrze, a powerhouse of Polish football.
 He spent 14 years at the club, playing 301 games in all competitions.
-With Górnik, he was 8 times champion of Poland as well as finishing runners-up in the 1970 Cup Winners' Cup final to Manchester City.
+With Kostka in goal, Górnik won eight Ekstraklasa titles, and finished as runners-up in the 1970 Cup Winners' Cup final to Manchester City.